Utagai/scrbl/README.md

 opened in the user's `$EDITOR`, or configured binary. `scrbl` exposes a natural, frictionless interface for handling and organizing notes.

+At some point I may add some syncing feature to something remote, e.g., Google drive or a server via `scp`.
+Thus far, my notes tend to be so ephemeral that this has not really been a priority of mine.

+## Note on the code
+I did this project largely for the sake of getting some practical Haskell experience, i.e., writing some "real-world" Haskell code.
+As a result, there are some design choices here that are probably not good at all, such as hand-coding command line argument parsing instead of using a dependency like `parseargs`, or writing an excessive amount of test code to familiarize myself with `HUnit`.

 ## Usage
 ```bash
 $ scrbl --help